 resonate with several of them, it may serve you to (at least)

 note!
 If you want to share this article with someone

 you care about, make sure you capitalize "ADD"

-in this link, or they won't be able to find it!
-Example;
+in this link, or they won't get to it!
+Example; www.GettinBetter.com/ADD.html.

 ALWAYS FELT I WAS DIFFERENT FROM OTHER PEOPLE."

 among ADD'ers, because your rhythm or pacing is different from other

 individuals you've known.
 You may get various tasks accomplished and

 do them well--but this is according to your